ktetreault01/ktetreault/README.md

 Thank you for taking the time to visit my page!
 I encourage you to bookmark this site to keep a record of my projects as I add them.

 ### Languages I know:
--HTML 5 with responsive design
+- HTML 5 with responsive design
--CSS
+- CSS
--Javascript
+- Javascript
--php
+- php
--bootstrap
+- bootstrap